retro-31/docker-spark-cluster/README.md

-# Spark Cluster with Docker & docker-compose(2021 ver.)
+# Spark Cluster with Docker & docker-compose(2024 ver.)

 # General

-A simple spark standalone cluster for your testing environment purposses.
-A *docker-compose up* away from you solution for your spark development environment.
+A simple spark standalone cluster for your testing environment purposes.
+A *docker-compose up* away from your solution for your spark development environment.

 The Docker compose will create the following containers: